The Best U.S. Resorts for Uphill Skiing

 Pats Peak, New Hampshire

 Pats Peak in New Hampshire offers an uphill access policy geared to casual and experienced uphill enthusiasts.
 The resort allows uphill skiing during both operating and non-lift operating hours.
 During non-operational hours uphill travelers must stay on the designated route while ascending and descending.
 During operating hours, uphill travelers must remain on the route while ascending but can venture off to any trail that is open.
 Skiers and riders must purchase an Uphill Travel Pass or uphill season pass for $99.
-The Uphill Travel Pass must always be worn and visible by the user.
-Pats Peak encourages skiers to wear reflective gear and travel in groups for visibility and safety.
+The Uphill Travel Pass must always be worn and visible.
+Pats Peak encourages skiers to wear reflective gear and travel in groups for visibility and safety, and it requires they wear a headlamp during night travel.

 Arapahoe Basin, Colorado

 Arapahoe Basin, aka A-Basin, is known for its long season and high-altitude climbs, offering one of Colorado’s best uphill skiing experiences.
 A-Basin’s Uphill Program allows skiers to access a variety of terrain.
 We named the East Wall one of the best hike-to ski trails in Colorado.
 Its designated Uphill Access Pass must be visible at all times during your ascent.
-The pass is $109 or $29 as an add-on to the A-Basin full-season pass.
+On its own, the pass is $119 or $39 as an add-on to the A-Basin full season pass or Ikon pass.
 The resort donates $10 from each pass to the National Forest Foundation.

 Arapahoe Basin’s terrain provides options for all skill levels, from fun scenic trails to steeps.
 Late spring brings some of the best uphill skiing of the year, as skiers and riders can still enjoy turns long after most ski resorts have closed.
-Outside of operating hours, the summit is open to uphillers via Decreum’s Gulch or Grizzly Road.
+Outside of operating hours, the summit is open to uphillers via Dercum’s Gulch or Grizzly Road.
 During operating hours, the resort is open up to the mid-mountain via Black Mountain Lodge on the skinner’s left of High Noon or through the trees between High Noon and Sundance.
+Note that parking reservations are required during weekends and holidays.
+As a bonus, the resort allows dogs to travel with their uphill companions outside of operating hours.

 Mammoth Mountain, California

-Mammoth Mountain is a popular destination for downhill and uphill skiers alike.
-The resort allows uphill travel during operational hours only on specified trails with the proper pass, which can be purchased at the resort.
+Mammoth Mountain is a popular destination for downhill and uphill skiers alike, and it’s one of the most accessible large resorts for uphill travel in California.
+It allows uphill travel during operational hours only on specified trails with the proper pass, which can be purchased at the resort.
 Ikon Pass holders can secure a pass for free.
 Mammoth provides several designated uphill routes, including the Main Lodge to the Summit route and uphill access from the Eagle Lodge area, with clear signage marking these paths.
 Skiers are encouraged to stay on these marked routes to avoid downhill traffic and to follow safety guidelines, which includes using headlamps and reflective gear for visibility.
 Read up on the resort’s policy before heading out.

 Brighton Resort, Utah

 Brighton Resort’s uphill access policy allows for uphilling during both operating hours and non-lift operating hours in specific areas only.
-The resort operates on a three-color system.
+Make sure to pay attention to the resort’s three color system, which determines if uphill travel is allowed on a specific day.
 Red = closed, yellow = exercise caution due to off-season rules or avalanche mitigation, and green = uphill travel is fully permitted.
-Uphill travel is allowed during operational hours in Catherine’s Pass and Twin Lakes Pass.
-Uphill travel is permitted during non-operational hours in Great Western and Millicent areas, which are clearly marked for uphill skiers.
+During operating hours uphill travel is allowed in the Catherine’s Pass and Twin Lakes Pass areas.
+Uphill travel is permitted during non-operational hours in the Great Western and Millicent areas.
 Skiers must stay on these designated paths to avoid conflicts with downhill traffic.
+Note that parking in the town of Brighton is not allowed between 12 a.m. and 7 a.m., and during operating hours, the resort charges a fee.

 Brighton also recommends that uphill skiers travel in groups, wear reflective gear, and use headlamps for visibility, particularly in low-light conditions before and after the lifts are running.
 With its convenient location in the Wasatch Mountains and a variety of terrain, including both gentle and more challenging climbs, Brighton is an ideal choice for uphill skiers looking for a quaint backcountry-like experience without venturing too far from the resort.